localsite/editor/README.md

 Here are steps for deploying [Flask to Google Cloud with Docker into a Kubernetes Cluster](https://medium.com/honeybadger-ai/how-to-deploy-machine-learning-models-using-flask-docker-and-google-cloud-platform-gcp-6e7bf1b339d5)

 To view this page on localhost, place in your site root adjacent to the "[community](https://github.com/modelearth/community)" repo.
-See [Getting Started](https://model.earth/community/samples/markdown/)
+See [Getting Started](https://model.earth/localsite/samples/markdown/)
 <br>

-<span class="alert" style="font-size:1.2em">Flask Version Incomplete - Help Needed</span>

-We're working toward a process to edit rows in a [MapsForUs Google Sheet](../community/map/mapsforus) using REST/CRUD after logging into a Google account within a brower.
-An HTML list pulled from the sheet will allow editors to find and update directory listings, including the [Georgia EPA recycling center datasets](https://data.georgia.org/#recycling).
+<h1>Flask Version (Incomplete)</h1>

 ## A. Clone this Repo

 You'll be adding private keys, then running a local Python Flask server.
-Clone from <a href="https://github.com/modelearth/crowdsource">github.com/modelearth/crowdsource</a>
+Clone from <a href="https://github.com/modelearth/editor">github.com/modelearth/editor</a>

 ## B. Get your Auth IDs